Neurodiversity Statistics and Research

 Categorised based on theme with links to sources

-Understanding the prevalence of neurodiversity is crucial for fostering inclusive workplaces and societies.
-Neurodiversity encompasses a range of conditions, including ADHD, autism, dyslexia, and more—variations in brain function and processing that are natural and common.
+Understanding the representation of neurodiversity is crucial for fostering inclusive workplaces and societies.
+Neurodiversity encompasses all ways in which our cognition can vary from one person to another.
+Some of these variations have labels including ADHD, autism, dyslexia, and many more variations in brain function and processing exist that are natural and common.
 Statistics in this category highlight how many individuals are neurodivergent, emphasizing that neurodiverse conditions affect millions worldwide and often go underrecognized.
 By exploring this data, organizations and individuals gain insight into how widespread neurodiversity truly is, supporting greater awareness and enabling better accommodation practices that respect and celebrate cognitive diversity in all areas of life.

 Woman looking in distance